 -

-Vegetable omelette: Prepare an omelette with zucchini, peppers, and onion.
+Vegetable Omelet: Make an omelet with zucchini, peppers, and onion.
 Serve it with a slice of whole wheat bread.

 -

-These options are ideal for a type 2 diabetic breakfast, as they help control appetite and prevent sugar spikes.
+These options are ideal for a breakfast for type 2 diabetics, as they help control appetite and prevent sugar spikes.

 People with type 1 diabetes should pay special attention to the amount of carbohydrates they consume, as they need to adjust their insulin dose.
 Here are some ideas for a type 1 diabetes breakfast: